FStevenson91/FStevenson91/README.md

 # 🚀 About Me

-Hi! 👋🏼 I'm Felipe, I initially studied Gastronomy,  obtaining a Master degree in that field.
+Hi! 👋🏼 I'm Felipe, I initially studied Culinary Arts,  obtaining a degree in that field.

 I'm a person who is always craving for new knowledge, professional and personal growth, so in 2024 I decided to reinvent myself.
 I started a new journey in an area I was always passionate about: programming.